 - Exceeding the Threshold, Why Women Prefer Bad Boys by Edward Horgan

 The Bible is full of examples of rebellious men.
 Rebelling against God is dangerous business and falling in love with a rebel, well, the Bible warns against that, too!

 “Do not put your trust in princes, in human beings, who cannot save.
 When their spirit departs, they return to the ground; on that very day their plans come to nothing.
 Blessed are those whose help is the God of Jacob, whose hope is in the Lord their God.”

 The best way, the only way, is to submit ourselves to God.

 Parenting Tip #2- teach your children to submit to God and you will have done the very best you can!
 I make no promises.
 Those bad apples, they’re very attractive.
 Its science.

-Once you’ve identified it, you can now go to God and tell Him where you were struggling.
+Once you’ve identified it, you can now go to God and talk to Him.
 Ask for forgiveness.
 Ask Him to fix those things in you (if they aren’t already).
 Strengthen your spirit and submit to Him and by doing so, you’ll break the spell of the rebellious heart.

 And don’t forget to pray over your kiddos tonight (if you have them) that they don’t repeat the same mistakes their ridiculous parents did!

-If you’d like more of my parenting advice, formed mainly by mistakes not by infallible expertise, check out my book, “We’re Not Okay”.
+If you’d like more of my parenting advice, formed entirely by mistakes not infallible expertise, check out my book, “We’re Not Okay”.